tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Crewmate or Engineer<br>

-Belongs to the Impostor team, but MadSnitch does not know who the Impostor is.<br>
+The MadSnitches belong to team Impostors, one type of Madmates.<br>
-Impostors also doesn't know who MadSnitch is.<br>
+They can see who is the Impostor after finishing all their tasks.<br>
-Once all tasks are completed, the impostor can be recognized from the MadSnitch.<br>
+Depending on option, they can use vents.<br>

 #### Settings